Content Marketing on a Shoestring:

 Break long content into social snippets: Extract quotable statistics, key insights, or actionable tips from longer pieces.

 Compile social posts into comprehensive guides: Group related social content into downloadable PDF guides or blog posts.
-According to content efficiency experts, every substantial piece of content should serve you in at least three different formats across multiple platforms.
+Every substantial piece of content should serve you in at least three different formats across multiple platforms.

 The Realistic Minimum Viable Content Strategy